OpInf-LLM: Parametric PDE Solving with LLMs via Operator Inference: Proposed Method

 \textbf{Operator identification.} Once the POD basis is determined, the reduced-order dataset $\mathcal{A}$ of modal coefficients and their time derivatives can be obtained by projecting~\eqref{eq:POD_projection} on~\eqref{eq:training_dataset_opinf_parametric}

 Then for each $\xi_i$ in the dataset $\mathcal{A}$, we solve the least-squares problem \eqref{eq:least_square_reg} to obtain the reduced operators $A(\xi_i)$, $H(\xi_i)$, $B(\xi_i)$, $c(\xi_i)$.

-\textbf{OpInf-LLM.} Once the above procedures are executed, we integrate large language models (LLMs) to admit natural language instructions specifying the target PDE and its configurations, and leverage LLM tool-calling capabilities to infer the reduced operators and perform time integration, enabling parametric PDE solving across diverse settings.
+\textbf{OpInf-LLM.} Once the above procedures are executed, we integrate large language models (LLMs) to admit natural language instructions specifying the target PDE and its configurations, and leverage LLM tool-calling or code generation capabilities to infer the reduced operators and perform time integration, enabling parametric PDE solving across diverse settings.
 Specifically, given a natural language description of a PDE-solving task (e.g., “solve the viscous Burgers’ equation with viscosity $\nu = 0.03$...”), the LLM first parses the governing equation and the specified parameters.
-Based on this information, the LLM calls existing tools to perform polynomial regression to infer the parameter-dependent reduced operators $A(\xi)$, $H(\xi)$, $B(\xi)$, and $c(\xi)$, and then integrates the reduced-order ODE system in~\eqref{eq:coefficient_dynamics} using the parsed initial and boundary condition specifications.
-The key features of this integration include: \textbf{(i).} Natural language descriptions of diverse PDEs as instructions; \textbf{(ii).} Low execution failure rate enabled by moderate polynomial fitting and reduced-order ODE integration demands; \textbf{(iii).} Zero-shot generalization to unseen PDE parameters and ICBC configurations from unified ROM structure.
+Notably, the LLM can handle descriptive, unstructured, and non-technical instructions, as demonstrated by the ablations in Section~\ref{sec:ablations}.
+Based on this information, the LLM generates code or calls existing tools to perform operator regression and reduced-order ODE integration.
+Specifically, it performs interpolation or regression\footnote{In practice, both interpolation and regression are valid, and the proposed framework supports both options (see Appendix~\ref{app:full_results}).} on operator data to infer the parameter-dependent reduced operators $A(\xi)$, $H(\xi)$, $B(\xi)$, and $c(\xi)$ for the parameters $\xi$ of interest.
+Note that during this step the LLM also reasons about the underlying physics in choosing the parametric regression structure for these operators (see Section~\ref{sec:ablations} for ablations and discussion).
+It then integrates the reduced-order ODE system in~\eqref{eq:coefficient_dynamics} using the parsed initial and boundary condition specifications to predict the PDE solution.The key features of this integration include: \textbf{(i).} Natural language descriptions of diverse PDEs as instructions; \textbf{(ii).} Low execution failure rate enabled by moderate interpolation/regression and reduced-order ODE integration demands; \textbf{(iii).} Accurate solution for unseen PDE parameters and ICBC configurations from a unified ROM structure.